I know Ronan started something, but it would be nice to have a rolling thread for Reason users and people who want to start using the program.

 Be prepared to lose a couple hours of your life trying to get it all worked out again.
 Don't try to use it on a bus or anything as you will miss your stop.
 It's really annoying, all the buttons being so small and trying to resize to get from the 303s to the 808.
 You'll just spend hours hunched over it going "SQUELCH" in tiny motions.
 It will trigger any latent OCD in the most sane of humans.

-― Using an Aural Exciter in an Orgone Accumulator (Masonic Boom), Friday, 4 June 2010 14:17 (seven years ago) Permalink
+― Using an Aural Exciter in an Orgone Accumulator (Masonic Boom), Friday, 4 June 2010 14:17 (eight years ago) Permalink

 so basically it's just like the original Rebirth with more targeted finger cramps?